Props-Labs/props-fuels/README.md

 # Props SDK

-Welcome to documentation of the Props SDK for Fuel Network.
-This SDK allows you to easily create, manage, and interact with NFTs on the Fuel network.
+The Props SDK allows anyone to integrate minting NFTs on Fuel with just a few lines of code with a powerful built-in incentive protocol that rewards builders, creators and collectors.

 ## Documentation